awesomemotive/wp101plugin/readme.txt

 == Changelog ==

+= 2.054 =
+* Fixed issue with hiding the first video.
+Thanks, @Pippinsplugins!

 = 2.0.4 =
 * Replaced mentions of "WP101" with "Video Tutorials"
 * Replaced icons with a more generic icon.